MostafaGalal1/Secpar/README.md

 ## 1. Features <a name="features"></a>

-- **Supported Platforms**: The Scraper supports the following programming platforms:
+- **Supported Platforms**: Secpar supports the following programming platforms:
   - Codeforces
   - CSES (University of Helsinki)
   - Vjudge

 - **GitHub Integration**: Code submissions are stored in a GitHub repository, making it easy to manage and share your solutions.

-- **Automatic README Generation**: The Scraper automatically generates a README file for your GitHub repository, listing all your code submissions with problem details, links, and tags.
+- **Automatic README Generation**: Secpar automatically generates a README file for your GitHub repository, listing all your code submissions with problem details, links, and tags.

-- **Incremental Scraping**: The Scraper keeps track of previously scraped submissions, ensuring that only new submissions are added to your repository.
+- **Incremental Scraping**: Secpar keeps track of previously scraped submissions, ensuring that only new submissions are added to your repository.

 - **Authentication**: Securely authenticate with the supported platforms to access your submissions.